 Daniel Sledzinski

 Violist Daniel Sledzinski (b.
 1996) is a native of Poland.
-He is currently pursuing his master’s degree at the Royal Danish Academy of Music as a student of Tim Frederiksen.
-Currently Daniel is working in the Danish National Symphony Orchestra.
-Furthermore he is freelancing in the Royal Danish Orchestra, Aalborg Symphony Orchestra, and the Faroe Islands Symphony.
-Daniel has participated in masterclasses with great musicians such as Pinchas Zukerman, Laurence Power, Peter Herrestal, and Katarzyna Budnik.
+He is a graduate of Royal Danish Academy of Music under supervision of Tim Frederiksen and Asbjørn Nørgaard.
+Daniel is a former employee of the Danish National Symphony Orchestra and Royal Danish Orchestra.
+Furthermore he is freelancing in Aalborg Symphony Orchestra,the Faroe Islands Symphony and many others.
+Daniel has participated in masterclasses with great musicians such as Pinchas Zukerman, Kim Kashkashian, Lars Anders Tomter, Laurence Power, Jennifer Stumm, Peter Herrestal, and Katarzyna Budnik.

 Signe Ebstrup Bitsch